storj-archived/tardigrade.io/content/single-connector/connector-content/connectorSecurity.md

 ---
-title: "Default Security"
+title: "Security"
-text: "End-to-end encryption is standard so your data can’t be compromised."
+text: "End-to-end encryption is standard, so your data can’t be compromised."
 image: "/img/tar-ico-secure.svg"
 class: "connector-content"
-weight: 1
+weight: 2
 ---